Heroin: North America

 In Canada, diamorphine is a controlled substance under Schedule I of the Controlled Drugs and Substances Act (CDSA).
 Any person seeking or obtaining diamorphine without disclosing authorization 30 days before obtaining another prescription from a practitioner is guilty of an indictable offense and subject to imprisonment for a term not exceeding seven years.
 Possession of diamorphine for the purpose of trafficking is an indictable offense and subject to imprisonment for life.

 In the United States, diamorphine is a Schedule I drug according to the Controlled Substances Act of 1970, making it illegal to possess without a DEA license.
 Possession of more than 100 grams of diamorphine or a mixture containing diamorphine is punishable with a minimum mandatory sentence of five years of imprisonment in a federal prison.

 In 2021, the US state of Oregon became the first state to decriminalize the use of heroin after voters passed Ballot Measure 110 in 2020.
 This measure will allow people with small amounts to avoid arrest.

 Turkey

 Turkey maintains strict laws against the use, possession or trafficking of illegal drugs.
 If convicted under these offences, one could receive a heavy fine or a prison sentence of 4 to 24 years.

 Misuse of prescription medication

 Misused prescription medicine, such as opioids, can lead to heroin use and dependence.
 The number of death from illegal opioid overdose follows the increasing number of death caused by prescription opioid overdoses.
 Prescription opioids are relatively easy to obtain.
 This may ultimately lead to heroin injection because heroin is cheaper than prescribed pills.

+Stigma

+Heroin users are often referred to as 'amaparas' a term that researchers say is a dehumanizing and derogatory term that implies worthlessness and criminality.
+The term is perpetuating marginalization and discrimination, while preventing an understanding of the addiction crisis as a medical issue and addicts as people requiring social support.